Why capacity factor is an increasingly over-simplistic metric

 Let’s begin by having a look at what capacity factor is, before we delve into what it isn’t.

-For a given length of time, a generator’s capacity factor is simply its electricity generated divided by the theoretical maximum that it could have produced.
+For a given length of time, a generator’s capacity factor is simply its electricity generated divided by the theoretical maximum that it could have produced if it ran at full capacity.
 It’s a metric that is especially discussed when comparing solar farms as they all operate on relatively similar and predictable schedules.

-Below, I’ve made a fairly simple chart using data from our GSD2022 to compare solar units in the NEM.
+Below, I’ve made a simple chart to compare solar units in the NEM based solely on capacity factor over one calendar year.
 For convenience, I’ve filtered out all units that have a maximum capacity of around 30MW or less and have excluded any units that connected to the NEM after 1st January 2022.

-It’s common to see solar units ranked from ‘best’ to ‘worst’ based on capacity factor.
+It’s common to see rankings of units from ‘best’ to ‘worst’ based on capacity factor.
+This simple example ranks all solar units in the NEM by their capacity factor over 2022.

 Source: GSD2022 Data Extract

 1. Generation – More specifically, final generation output.
-This means it skips over all of the differing factors that impact each individual unit’s output such as location, network constraints, bidding behavior, etc.
+This means it skips over all of the differing factors that impact each individual unit’s output such as location, network constraints, bidding behaviour, etc.

-1. Bungala One – Half of the Bungala Solar Farm, operating since 2019 and located near the town of Port Augusta with a maximum capacity of 110MW.
+1. Bungala One – Part of the larger Bungala Solar Farm, operating since 2019 and located near the town of Port Augusta, SA with a maximum capacity of 110MW.

 2. Tailem Bend – A solar farm East of Adelaide that has been operating since 2018 with a maximum capacity of 95MW.
-Stage 2 of the project is currently under development.
+Stage 2 of the larger solar farm is currently under development.

-I’ve chosen these two units as they are located in the same region (hence are subject to the same Regional Reference Price), have a relatively similar maximum capacity, and were constructed around the same time – but have quite different capacity factors.
+I’ve chosen these two units as they are located in the same region (hence are subject to the same spot price), have a relatively similar maximum capacity, and were constructed around the same time – but have quite different capacity factors.

 Source: GSD2022 Data Extract